 The hospices of Sussex are dedicated to providing specialist end-of-life care.
 Friends of Sussex Hospices has worked with partners and supporters to create the Sussex Hospices Trail, a 200 mile long-distance path to support and raise awareness of the twelve hospice care providers that serve the adults and children of Sussex.

 The route has no steep sections, but there is a very long and steady climb for the first half and the equivalent descent for the second half.
 The paths are almost all unmade and can get very muddy at times.
 Whilst most of the paths are well-walked, towards the end some of the paths are very narrow and are prone to becoming overgrown in late summer, so wear long trousers and carry a stick at this time of year.
-There are a couple of 200m stretches along the edges of roads so take care of traffic at these points.
+There are some busy road crossings and a couple of 200m stretches along the edges of roads so take care of traffic at these points.
 You will need to negotiate several gates, kissing gates, bridges and 8 stiles (6 of which have large gaps alongside, but 2 of which have only medium-size gaps so larger dogs may need a lift over).
 You will be sharing some of the fields with sheep and two fields may be holding cattle so take care with dogs.
 Allow 5 hours.

 There are no facilities for the bulk of the route.
 If you are looking for refreshments, The George and Dragon pub in Houghton is 1 mile into the route, there are benches for a picnic on Bignor Hill at the halfway point or you will find The Anglesey Arms pub in Halnaker at the end of the route.